-The appellate lawyers at Galuppo & Blake have substantial experience researching, briefing and arguing appeals in all six of California’s state appellate districts, as well as the federal Ninth Circuit Court of Appeals.
-Whether you are a trial attorney searching for appellate counsel to defend your verdict or reverse an unfavorable ruling, or a litigant who needs a lawyer to represent you in an appeal, Galuppo & Blake’s team of appellate attorneys can help you.GET HELP NOW
+The appellate lawyers at G10 Galuppo Law have substantial experience researching, briefing and arguing appeals in all six of California’s state appellate districts, as well as the federal Ninth Circuit Court of Appeals.
+Whether you are a trial attorney searching for appellate counsel to defend your verdict or reverse an unfavorable ruling, or a litigant who needs a lawyer to represent you in an appeal, G10 Galuppo Law team of appellate attorneys can help you.GET HELP NOW

 When lawyers speak of “appeals,” they do not mean just appeals after trial.
 Although post-judgment appeals are one of the more common types of appeals handled by our appellate attorneys, we also handle other appellate work including: